FX Divisional Instructions

 10. Upon compliance of the above, counsel may coordinate a UMC via the OLS system and the Court will decide if additional case management conferences / pretrial conferences are required.

-Family Division "FX" is now participating in Online Scheduling for Special Set Hearings thirty (30) minutes or less.
+Family Division "FX" is now participating in Online Scheduling for Special Set Hearings for hearings thirty (30) minutes.

 All proposed orders must be submitted through the OLS system.
 In the notes/comments section you MUST indicate whether it is one of the following utilizing one of the formats and exact language below: